ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 contains the SciSheets runtime.
-The object ``s`` is constructed using a serialization of the scisheet that did the program export. scisheets are serialized in a JSON format with file names have the
+The object ``s`` is constructed using a serialization of the scisheet that is written at the time of module export. scisheets are serialized in a JSON format with file names have the